KrishanHaridaran/fun-projects/Messing with Phishing Sites/readme.txt

 NOTE :- This script is developed to work for my needs, so you must modify the script to work as you needed.

-I recomand you read the documentation of selenium web driver module on
+I recommand you read the documentation of selenium web driver module on

 https://www.selenium.dev/documentation/webdriver/